 - 1 lb stew meat (or 3 lamb shanks, cut into 2 inch chunks)

 - 1 lb tomatoes (or a large can)

 - 1/2 bunch of cilantro (optional)

 - salt, pepper, dash of allspice, dash of cinnamon

 - Sprinkle the meat with spices; heat the oil and brown the meat for 10 minutes on all sides.
 Pour 6 cups of tap water on the meat, cover and bring to a simmer; uncover the pot and skim the froth every time it appears.
 Cover the pot and let the meat simmer for 1 hour over very gentle heat, making sure a few bubbles appear every now and then.

 - Meanwhile, dice the tomatoes and set aside.
 Peel and dice the potatoes and place in a bowl with water.
 Pound the garlic in a mortar with a dash of salt and set aside.
 Chop the cilantro leaves and set aside.

 - Add the potatoes and tomatoes to the stew after one hour.
-Let the stew simmer for 30 minutes longer; meanwhile, prepare the cilantro pesto (if desired) by heating 1 tablespoon of olive oil in a small skillet and frying the chopped cilantro and mashed garlic for 5 seconds until fragrant; add the cilantro pesto to the stew the last 10 minutes of cooking.
+Let the stew simmer for 30 minutes longer; meanwhile, heat the oil in a skillet and fry the onion till golden; add the chopped cilantro and mashed garlic and fry with the onion for 30 seconds until fragrant; add the onion and cilantro mixture to the stew the last 20 minutes of cooking.
 Serve the stew as is with some rice or bread.